 In addition to the attendance on the live streaming, you receive a copy of the recording for your personal use and all the material related to the course.
-Finally, the trainer is available at any time during the session or shortly afterwards to answer your course-related questions.
+Finally, the trainer is available for a single 30 minute session that can be taken up to 3 months after the course ends to answer any course-related questions.
 A certificate of attendance is also available upon request.

 Optimal involvement and interactions between the trainer and the trainees are ensured by limiting the number of attendees to 5 per class.
 The trainees are encouraged to interact, ask and answer questions with the other trainees and trainer.